Warning: Excessive Schmoopiness

 Annie beams at him brightly.
 "We've discussed this.
 I'm not worried at all."
 She shifts then, wincing a little as she struggles to cross her legs under the sheets, gingerly laying the baby on the bed with all the finesse of a first time mother.

-Jeff frowns, "What are you doing?" before sliding off to kneel on the floor, his elbows denting the mattress.
+Jeff frowns.
+"What are you doing?" he asks, sliding off to kneel on the floor, his elbows denting the mattress.

 "I want to see her properly."
 There's an excitement and eagerness dancing in her voice as she unwraps the blanket and tentatively traces the pink flesh of one little leg.
 "I want to count all her fingers and toes and just look at her.
 I can't stop looking at her.
 She's so beautiful."